VerifiedarXiv:2006.1123922 min

 t = 500

 Given the noisy xₜ and the clean x₀, the posterior says the less-noisy xₜ₋₁ is a Gaussian (the faint cloud) centered on a weighted blend of the two, with variance β̃ₜ.
-As t falls toward 0, the blend leans harder toward x₀: the network just has to reproduce that center.
+As t falls toward 0, the blend leans harder toward x₀: the network only has to reproduce that center.

 Predict the noise, not the mean